 Groundwater collected from upgradient well 86/340-01 (located north of the abatement area) has been below the nitrate NMWQCC standard of 10 mg/L since February 2018; prior to that time, groundwater concentrations in this well were consistently above the nitrate standard.
-Northern

-Land Application Area well 70/86/340-01, located at the northern-most boundary of the abatement area, contained groundwater above the nitrate standard at a concentration of 24 mg/L during this sampling event.
-Organ Dairy well 126-12 (5.1 mg/L), Dominguez Dairy 2 wells 42-02 (5.6 mg/L) and 42-08 (5.5), and Dominguez Dairy 624-02 (6.5 mg/L) delineate the western edge of the nitrate plume.
-The nitrate plume is defined to the east by AP well DAD-01 (7.8 mg/L) and AP well DAD-13 (2.6 mg/L).
-The highest nitrate concentration in the northern portion was observed in DAD-14 is at the southern boundary of the northern abatement plan area and is the location with the highest nitrate concentration (88 mg/L) in the northern area.
+Northern Land Application Area well 70/86/340-01, located at the northern-most boundary of the abatement area, contained groundwater above the nitrate standard at a concentration of 25 mg/L during this sampling event.
+The southern extent of the plume is historically defined by AP well DAD-02, which was not scheduled for sampling this quarter.
+The nearest well, DAD-23, contained a groundwater nitrate concentration of 19 mg/L. Dominguez Dairy 2 well 42-02 (5.2 mg/L) delineates the western edge of the nitrate plume.
+Historically, the western edge of the nitrate plume was delineated by Dominguez Dairy well 624-02, which contained nitrate at a concentration above the standard at 13 mg/L. The nitrate plume is defined to the east by AP well DAD-01 (7.8 mg/L), AP well DAD-13 (6.4 mg/L), and Dominguez Dairy 2 wells 42-10 (<1.0 mg/L) and 42-12 (<1.0 mg/L).
+The highest nitrate concentration in the northern portion was observed in groundwater collected from well DAD-14 (79 mg/L); this well is located at the southern boundary of the northern abatement plan area.

-The chloride and TDS concentrations in DP wells were at or above their standards in most wells sampled within the northern portion of the Dairies.
-The only exception is chloride in northern application area well 86/340-01 with a concentration of 240 mg/L. The highest concentrations of chloride were observed in Dominguez 2 wells 42-10 and 42-12 with concentrations 1,800 mg/L detected in samples from both wells.
-The highest concentration of TDS was detected in northern land application well 70-03 at a concentration of 5,000 mg/L.
+The chloride and TDS concentrations in DP wells were at or above standards in all wells sampled within the northern portion of the Dairies.
+The highest concentration of chloride was observed in northern land application wells 70-03 and 70/86/340-01 at 1,800 mg/L. The highest concentration of TDS was detected in northern land application well 70/86/340-01 at a concentration of 5,600 mg/L.